processone/docs.ejabberd.im/content/admin/configuration.md

 **`access_max_user_messages: AccessName`**: This option defines which access rule (atom) will be enforced to
 	limit the maximum number of offline messages that a user can have (quota).
-When a user has too many offline messages, any new messages that he receive are discarded, and a resource-constraint error is returned to the sender.
+When a user has too many offline messages, any new messages that they receive are discarded, and a resource-constraint error is returned to the sender.
 The default value is `max_user_offline_messages`.
 Then you can define an access rule with a syntax similar to `max_user_sessions` (see